 Japan Travel Guide: Top 15 Things to Do

 Japan is at the top of many travellers bucket list, and for good reason.
 It was at the top of mine ever since I read Memoirs of a Geisha, years ago.
-So, earlier this year, when my husband and I booked our trip to Japan with G Adventures, I was extremely excited to finally get to explore this magical island and share this Japan Travel Guide with you.
+So, earlier this year, when my husband and I booked our trip to Japan with G Adventures, I was extremely excited to finally get to explore this magical island and share our Japan travel tips with you.

 After spending only a day in the country, I fell in love.
 I think that was partly due to the fact that I became quickly obsessed with their toilets.
 More about that later… The best way to explain Japan to another traveller is to say that it has the stimulation of India, the cleanliness of Singapore and the calmness of well, itself.
 I’ve never been to another country that felt as peaceful and laid back as Japan, even in the major cities.